 Incontinence disorders that cannot be corrected by surgery

 Do not use absorbent products instead of definitive interventions to decrease or eliminate urinary incontinence.
 Early dependency on absorbent pads may be a deterrent to achieving continence, providing the wearer a false sense of security.
-Chronic use of absorbent products may lead to inevitable acceptance of the incontinence condition, which removes the motivation to seek evaluation and treatment.
-In addition, improper use of absorbent products may contribute to skin breakdown and urinary tract infections.
+The improper use of absorbent products may contribute to skin breakdown and urinary tract infections.
 Thus, appropriate use, meticulous care, and frequent pad or garment changes are needed when absorbent products are used.

 Indwelling urethral catheters

-The usual practice is to change indwelling catheters once every month.
-The catheter and bag are replaced on a monthly basis; however, catheters that develop encrustations and problems with urine drainage must be changed more frequently.
-All indwelling catheters in the urinary bladder for more than 2 weeks become colonized with bacteria.
+The usual practice is to replace indwelling catheters and collection bags at least once monthly.
+However, catheters that develop encrustations and problems with urine drainage must be changed more frequently.
+All indwelling catheters that remain in the urinary bladder for more than 2 weeks become colonized with bacteria.
 Bacterial colonization does not mean the patient has clinical bladder infection.
 Symptoms of bladder infection include foul odor, purulent urine, and hematuria.
 Fever with flank pain often is present if upper tracts are involved.
 If bladder infection occurs, change the entire catheter and the drainage system.
 The urinary drainage bag does not need to be disinfected to prevent infection.

 Routine irrigation of catheters is not required.
 However, some authors favor the use of 0.25% acetic acid irrigation because it is bacteriostatic, minimizes catheter encrustation, and diminishes the odor.
-When used, 30 mL is instilled into the bladder and allowed to freely drain on a twice daily basis.
+When this method is used, 30 mL is instilled into the bladder and allowed to freely drain on a twice-daily basis.

-Patients do not have to take continuous antibiotics while using the catheter.
-In fact, continuous antibiotic therapy is contraindicated while a catheter is used.
-Prolonged use of antibiotics to prevent infection actually may cause paradoxical generation of bacteria that are resistant to common antibiotics.
-Indwelling use of a Foley catheter in individuals who are homebound requires close supervision by a visiting nurse and additional personal hygiene care.
+Continuous antibiotic prophylaxis is not only unnecessary for patients with indwelling catheters, it is contraindicated, because it promotes the generation of bacteria that are resistant to common antibiotics.
+Use of an indwelling Foley catheter in individuals who are homebound requires close supervision by a visiting nurse and additional personal hygiene care.

 In spite of its apparent advantages, the use of a Foley catheter for a prolonged period of time (eg, months to years) is strongly discouraged.
 Long-term use of urethral catheters poses significant health hazards.
 Indwelling urethral catheters are a significant cause of urinary tract infections that involve the urethra, bladder, and kidneys.
 Within 2-4 weeks after catheter insertion, bacteria will be present in the bladder of most women.
 Asymptomatic bacterial colonization is common and does not pose a health hazard.
 However, untreated symptomatic urinary tract infections may lead to urosepsis and death.
 The death rate of nursing home residents with urethral catheters has been found to be three times higher than that of residents without catheters; this may be more a reflection of the severity of comorbid conditions that lead to the clinical decision to use chronic bladder drainage than causation from the use of chronic bladder drainage.